TechEarl

 • Muscle memory in a hurry.
 During an incident, df -h is the thing your fingers already know. duf is worth installing on machines you live in, not memorizing under pressure.

 For everything else (your workstation, dev boxes, anywhere you read disk usage by eye more than once a week), duf earns its place.
-Pair it with a modern ls replacement like exa/eza for richer directory listings and the whole "where did my space go" loop gets faster.
+Pair it with a modern ls replacement like exa/eza for richer directory listings, and a syntax-highlighting cat replacement like bat, and the whole "where did my space go" loop gets faster.

 One install gotcha worth knowing: oh-my-zsh's common-aliases plugin defines duf='du -sh *', which shadows the binary if you have that plugin enabled.
 Run unalias duf (and drop it in your .zshrc after the oh-my-zsh load line) so the real command wins.